SquareBracketAssociates/Booklet-ManagingCode/Chapters/Started/pharo.md

 **Detached Working Copy** means that the image commit does not correspond with the repository commit (more details of it in the Glossary).
 At this point, we need to synchronize both to be able to work.

-Most of the times, the easier thing to do in this case is to just create a new branch as suggested in the Pro Tip before.
+Most of the time, the easier thing to do in this case is to just create a new branch as suggested in the Pro Tip before.
 If you plan to only fix on issue and you already know which issue you'll be working on, you can create a branch using the "New branch from issue" option.
 Otherwise, a nice alternative is to create a temporary branch like temp/synch that you can later on remove.

 ![Solving the detached working copy situation.](figures/Contribute4-DetachedWorkingCopy.png width=65&label=detached)